Rhetoric Panel Proposal for Rhetoric Society of America 2022

 - Cultural rhetorics

-- And, generally, expanding rhetoric as a faculty of observing the “available means of persuasion” to the faculty which observes all variables (cultural, linguistic, spatial, material, etc.) that affect responsible communication.
+- And, generally, expanding rhetoric from the faculty of observing the “available means of persuasion” to the faculty which observes all variables (cultural, linguistic, spatiotemporal, material, etc.) that affect responsive/responsible communication.

 Please Email Abstract to:firstname.lastname@example.org